Jayne Mansfield: Death

 Reports that Mansfield was decapitated are untrue, although she suffered severe head trauma.
 This urban legend started with the appearance in police photographs of the crashed car with its top virtually sheared off and what resembled a blonde-haired head tangled in the car's smashed windshield.
 Mansfield's death certificate gives her immediate cause of death as "crushed skull with avulsion of cranium and brain".
-The identity of the head-like shape has not been definitively determined, but it is speculated to have been either a wig Mansfield was wearing or carrying, the top of her real hair and scalp, or something else.
+The cause of the head-like shape has not been definitively determined.
 After her death, the National Highway Traffic Safety Administration recommended requiring an underride guard (a strong bar made of steel tubing) on all tractor-trailers; the trucking industry was slow to adopt this change.
-In America, the underride guard is sometimes known as a "Mansfield bar."
+In America, the underride guard is sometimes known as a "Mansfield bar".

-Mansfield's body was flown from New Orleans to New York and a private funeral took place on July 3 at the chapel of the Pullis Funeral Home in Pen Argyl, Pennsylvania, officiated by a pastor of the Zion Methodist Church who had known Mansfield since her childhood.
+Mansfield's body was flown from New Orleans to New York and a private funeral took place on July 3 at the chapel of the Pullis Funeral Home in Pen Argyl, Pennsylvania, officiated by the pastor of the Zion Methodist Church, Rev. Charles Montgomery.
 Mansfield was buried in Fairview Cemetery next to her father.
 Mickey Hargitay was the only ex-husband of Mansfield present at the funeral.

 In 1968, two wrongful-death lawsuits were filed on behalf of Mansfield and ex-husband Matt Cimber.
 After a 16-day trial in 1971, the jury found that Harrison, the driver of the car, was negligent, that Richard Rambo, the driver of the truck into which Mansfield crashed, was not negligent, and that James McLelland, the driver of the fog-spraying truck, was negligent but his negligence was not a proximate cause of the accident; a rehearing was denied.

 The crashed car was saved by a private collector in Florida, where it became a roadside attraction in the 1970s, then was on display by the Dearly Departed Tours & Artifact Museum until the COVID-19 pandemic, when it went into storage.

-An endeavour to recreate her death and stage the scene of the crash was made by Elia Koteas' character (playing a car-crash fetishist) in David Cronenberg's techno-erotic thriller Crash (1996), offering one of the film's seminal climactic moments.